matys1/lab1-web/Notes/book-notes.md

 - The forward slash `(/)` is always used to separate directories in HTML.
 Don’t use the backslash `(\)` which is normally used in the Windows operating system.
 However, command prompt will accept path if you use `(/)` instead of `(\)` as well.

+- All web filenames should be lowercase (Linux is case sensitive but Windows is not).
+And never use spaces, use underscore or dash instead.

 - Four types of addresses
 	- Relative-root addresses.
 Relative to the domain you're currently browsing and thus doesn't require protocol type or domain name.
 The root directory itself is represented by `(/)`.
 	For example, `/docs/assets/utensils-solid.svg`